achtman-lab/GrapeTree/README.md

 #### distance matrix
 Use the option '--method distance' to generate a distance matrix without calculating the tree.
-The matrix is described in PHYLIP format. http://evolution.genetics.washington.edu/phylip/doc/distance.html
+The matrix is presented in PHYLIP format. http://evolution.genetics.washington.edu/phylip/doc/distance.html

 ## Command line examples
 #### MSTree V2